craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Immobility Core
 > A tiny metallic bead that temporarily nullifies gravity and relative motion.

-When activated, the core and any attatched items, objecbecomes fixed in place
+When activated, the core and any attached items, objects, or surfaces become fixed in place.
+The core and it's attachments cannot be moved by any means until the core is deactivated.

 **Ingredients**;
 - XXX

 #### Heatcore
->
+> A heavy ball of extremely hot metal and stone.

-...
+Consistently maintains a surface temperature of (100 + (G * 50)) degrees farien

 **Ingredients**;
 - XXX